 I like the “Spartan dating attitude” in “Men Don’t Love Women Like You”.

 Yet, I’m not convinced it’s always effective in getting men to do the approaching and in making men fall in love.

 Also read: “submissive VS strong women” and “how to be feminine“.

 - Sometimes Bellicose

 Men Don’t Love Women Like You seem to look at relationships like power struggles.

 The author himself says spartanhood is about power, but in my opinion that leads to combative and toxic relationships.

 I think the best relationships are partnerships, and women should date for mutually supportive relationship (see: how to date for supportive relationships).

-Some very, very good insights on dating and psychology of dating.
+Some very, very good insights on dating and the psychology of dating.

-The questions and techniques Lambert recommends to make a man open up are very strong and direct and require a very confident woman.
+The questions and techniques Lambert recommend to make a man open up are very strong and direct and require a very confident woman.